ON THIS PAGE: You will learn about the different treatments doctors use for people with liver cancer. Use the menu to see other pages.

 This information is based on the ASCO guideline, “Systemic Therapy for Advanced Hepatocellular Carcinoma.”
 Please note that this link takes you to another ASCO website.

 Targeted therapies and immunotherapies are discussed below in more detail.
-A person may receive 1 type of systemic therapy at a time or a combination of systemic therapies given at the same time.
+A person may receive 1 type of medication at a time or a combination of medications given at the same time.
 They can also be given as part of a treatment plan that includes surgery and/or radiation therapy.
 The medications used to treat cancer are continually being evaluated.
 Your doctor may suggest clinical trials that are studying new ways to treat HCC.

 Talking with your doctor is often the best way to learn about the medications that can be prescribed for you, their purpose, and their potential side effects.
 It is also important to let your doctor know if you are taking any other prescription or over-the-counter medications or supplements.
-Herbs, supplements, and other drugs can interact with cancer medications.
+Herbs, supplements, and other drugs can interact with cancer medications, causing unwanted side effects or reduced effectiveness.
 Learn more about your prescriptions by using searchable drug databases.

 Anti-angiogenesis therapies include: